Girvan: Transport

+Girvan railway station is served by ScotRail on the Glasgow Central to Stranraer line.
+All services call here, and several more start/terminate here.
+Girvan is also served well by bus.
+Bus services are run by Stagecoach West Scotland, Shuttle Buses, and South Ayrshire Community Transport.

+Demographics

+Religion

+The 2022 Scottish census found that 50% of Girvan's population identified as having no religion, while 42% identified with Christian denominations and 1% other religions.
+7% of Girvan's population did not answer the optional question.

-Churches
+Christian Churches

-Girvan has a Roman Catholic church, "Sacred Hearts of Jesus and Mary", built around 1863.
-The Church is in Harbour Lane, situated between Louisa Drive and Henrietta Street, close to the junction with Ailsa Street West.

-For many years the convent and the church were closely connected with Roman Catholic primary and secondary schools in Girvan, whilst the secondary school closed a number of years ago [and the building converted to flats], the primary school has recently been demolished and rebuilt and continues to this day as a thriving primary school.
+The Roman Catholic church in the town, "Sacred Hearts of Jesus and Mary", built in 1860 in a plain gothic style.
+For many years the convent and the church were closely connected with Roman Catholic primary and secondary schools in Girvan.
+The secondary school closed in 1991.

-The entity known as "The Charles" also has its own place of worship within the town.

-Girvan has two Church of Scotland congregations: Girvan North Parish Church in Montgomerie Street (with a spire over 100 ft tall) and Girvan South Parish Church.
+Girvan has two Church of Scotland congregations: Girvan North Parish Church dating from 1883 in Montgomerie Street (with a spire over 100 ft tall) and Girvan South Parish Church dating from 1839.

 Milestone Christian Fellowship, a local congregation which began meeting in Girvan's Community Centre in 2005, moved into a redeveloped nightclub on Bridge Street in 2016.
 Milestone is a member of the Baptist Union of Scotland.

 The town's Episcopalian congregation of St John was closed in 2014: they had been using the town's Methodist church building for services after their building became unusable in 2009.